OSGeo/OSGeoLive-doc/en/quickstart/qgis_mapserver_quickstart.rst

 Start GeoExt viewer
 ===================

-OSGeo Live contains an example of web map viewer based on the GeoExt Javascript framework and using QGIS mapserver for rendering the map.
+OSGeo-Live contains an example of web map viewer based on the GeoExt Javascript framework and using QGIS mapserver for rendering the map.

 * Click :menuselection:`Desktop --> Spatial Tools --> QGIS Mapserver`